 Sean James L. Perez, 53, Filipino, is the Senior Vice-President for Commercial and Outports since November 2017.
 He was the Vice-President for Marketing and Commercial from October 2008 to October 2017, Vice President for Domestic and Outports from January 2007 to September 2008, Vice-President for Domestic/Marketing and Commercial Services (2004-2006).
-He has held various positions in the Company from the position of being the Terminal Manager of Batangas, Container Division and General Stevedoring Division for South Harbor to Vice-President for Operations, Marketing and Outports.
-He obtained his degree in Bachelor of Arts, Major in Economics from the University of Santo Tomas.
-He has been with the Company since 1996.
+He has held various positions in the Company from the position of being the Terminal Manager of Batangas, Container Division and General Stevedoring Division for South Harbor to Vice-President for Operations,

-4Atty.
+&lt;sup>4Atty.
 Teodoro L. Locsin Jr. ceased to be an independent director of ATI last November 29, 2018, when he was appointed as Secretary of Foreign Affairs.